forrestywang/forrestywang/README.md

 ### About Me:

-- 📚 I'm a second year Mathematics student at the University of Waterloo!
+- 📚 I'm a second-year Mathematics student at the University of Waterloo!
 - 🧠 Interests: **Math, finance, and a little bit of computer science**
 - 🎯 Goals: **Learning web development for a personal website**
-- 🔭 I'm currently working on: **My GitHub profile**
+- 🔭 I'm currently working on: **My personal website**
 - 🍣 Hobbies: **Cooking, working out, and gaming**

 #### Languages & Tools: